Technical Committee (TC) Digital Enhanced Cordless Telecommunications (DECT) Activity Report 2019

-Chairman: Günter Kleindl, OVE
+Chair: Günter Kleindl, OVE

 ETSI’s Digital Enhanced Cordless Telecommunications (DECT) specification is the leading standard around the world for digital cordless telecommunications.
 Over 1 billion devices have been installed worldwide: the system has been adopted in over 110 countries and more than 100 million new devices are sold every year.
 The number one cordless system in Europe and the USA, DECT products now account for more than 90% of the world’s cordless market.
-They are also sold in Japan, where a legislative change has provided more spectrum for license-exempt operation.

 DECT is now being enhanced to include Ultra Low Energy (ULE) – the new networking technology for residential and building applications driven primarily by low power requirements for battery-operated devices.
 With around 80% of data traffic generated by indoor systems, low-latency DECT ULE systems have the potential to be key contributors to the success of 5G and the Internet of Things – both in smart homes and in a range of vertical markets.